 - “My dog sheds hair all over the house, tell me a pill I can give him”

 - “Tell me how to stop my puppy biting my children or I will have to get rid of him.”

 - “My neighbour says my dog barks all day while I am at work, he has my company all evening and at weekends”

-- “My puppy is frightened of strangers, why is this”
+- “Puppy is frightened of strangers, why is this”

 - “My dog won’t stay in my garden/yard, how can I teach him?”

-- “My puppy does not do what I say – I have tried smacking him but he still doesn’t listen”
+- “Puppy does not do what I say – I have tried smacking him but he still doesn’t listen”